elunna/nerfhack-changelog/README.md

 * Appear randomly much less often (1/5'th of the frequency in Vanilla)
 * They can still be created from polypiling
 * There is a 1 in 4 chance of a magic marker being the Sokoban prize.
+* There is also a chance of a magic marker being hidden in the Lost Tomb level.
 * Added magic markers to soko1-7 and soko1-8.
 * Any role that could start with a magic marker always starts with one.